Jeremie-Beucler/Rythm-of-thoughts/README.md

 Be exhaustive.
 ```

-For instance, the transcription: "A monkey, a squirrel and a bird are racing to the top of a coconut tree.
+For instance, the transcription: "*A monkey, a squirrel and a bird are racing to the top of a coconut tree.
 Who will get the banana first?
 The monkey, the squirrel or the bird?
 I'm not really sure.
 I'm not sure birds eat bananas.
-I don't really know." was segmented as follows:
+I don't really know.*" was segmented as follows:

 ```text
 1) A monkey, a squirrel and a bird are racing to the top of a coconut tree.